Henry Dawkins: Life

 According to the Oxford Dictionary of National Biography, there is no record of Dawkins having spoken in the House of Commons.
 However, from 1773 to 1805 he was a member of the Society of West India Planters and Merchants, a pressure group.

 His son James succeeded him at Chippenham.

 He died 19 June 1814 in London and was buried at Chipping Norton.
 His wealth at death was £150,000.

 Properties in England

-Dawkins sold his brother's estate at Laverstoke in 1759.
+Dawkins sold his brother's estate at Laverstoke in Hampshire in 1759.
 In 1766 he inherited Over Norton Park in Oxfordshire from his uncle James Dawkins.
 He kept this property (which remains in the Dawkins family to this day).
 The family also rented a London property in Upper Brook Street.

 Standlynch House

 Also in 1764 he bought Standlynch Park in Wiltshire.
 This house, now called Trafalgar Park, was bought from William Young for £22,000.
 When Dawkins died in 1814, Standlynch Park was sold for £90,000 to William Nelson, 1st Earl Nelson, who had been voted the money needed to purchase an estate by Parliament.
 He changed the name to Trafalgar House and Park.